 This study suggests technology can be used to promote engagement with nature and increase children’s enjoyment when experiencing local parks and surroundings.
 Children in all three groups covered by the study experienced positive effects from the use of place-based education to connect children to the local environment.

-Peer-reviewed article in the academic journal Environment & Behavior by Maxine R. Crawford et al.
+See this peer-reviewed article in the academic journal Environment & Behavior by Maxine R. Crawford et al.